eliteproxy7/hrayr-mirzoyan-demo/README.md

 If you try to register with the same username it will catch the error!

 The Log out after you logged in click the Notify Me link on the header

+The transitions and animations are all in CSS including the SVG animation I added at the end of signup (just gave it a little touch!).
+I also added a bit of a pause after Loging in & Signing up so you can clearly see the status micro animations etc.